 Dr. Heberer Rice is currently coediting Nazi Sites for Racial Persecution, Detention, Murder, and Resettlement of Non-Jews, a forthcoming volume of the Museum’s Encyclopedia of Camps and Ghettos, 1933–1945.

-She serves as one of four international experts on the Max Planck Society’s “Victims of Euthanasia” committee to identify for proper burial any human brain specimens from Nazi victims that still remain in the organization’s medical collections.
+She serves as one of several international experts on the Max Planck Society’s “Victims of Euthanasia” committee to identify for proper burial any human brain specimens from Nazi victims that still remain in the organization’s medical collections.

 She was president of the American Friends of the Documentation Center of Austrian Resistance (2012–14).

-- PhD, German and central European history, University of Maryland, College Park, Maryland, 2001
+PhD, German and central European history, University of Maryland, College Park, Maryland, 2001

 PhD Exchange Fellowship, Free University of Berlin, 1990–91

 BA, history and German literature, Southern Illinois University at Edwardsville, 1986

 Children during the Holocaust, a volume in the Mandel Center’s series, Documenting Life and Destruction: Holocaust Sources in Context (2011, reprint 2015)

 Select Recorded Presentations and Interviews

-- “Doctors Who Dared,” May 2020 Facebook Live program
+“Doctors Who Dared,” May 2020 Facebook Live program

 “A History of Eugenics,” online lecture